slm-bj/english-corner/vincent_leo.md

 >
 > With eyes that know the darkness in my soul

-B: It about one of the most famous work of Vincent van Gogh, a Dutch post-impressionist painter:
+B: It is about one of the most famous work of Vincent van Gogh, a Dutch post-impressionist painter:
 The Starry Night, painted in June, 1889:

 ![The Starry Night](https://www.paintingmania.com/arts/vincent-van-gogh/large/starry-night-6_2843.jpg?version=17.11.06)